Topic Standard Project for Human Rights

 The main objective of this project is to bring the GRI human rights-related Standards in line with key authoritative intergovernmental instruments in this area, namely the UN Guiding Principles on Business and Human Rights and OECD instruments.

-The project aims to review and revise the range of human rights-related topics covered in the Standards, and the related disclosures, to ensure they reflect best practice.
-While the project will be carried out in two phases, the public consultation period to update the Universal Standards included recommendations from phase 1, which was a review of the human rights content of the Standards.
+The project also aims to review and revise the range of human rights-related topics covered in the Standards, and the related disclosures, to ensure they reflect best practice.

 This timeline is subject to change